ashleyw/Slope-One/README.markdown

 ## DESCRIPTION:

-Implementation of the [Slope One](http://en.wikipedia.org/wiki/Slope_One) collaborative filtering/recommendation algorithm.

-Ported to Ruby from Bryan O’Sullivan's [Python implementation](http://www.serpentine.com/blog/2006/12/12/collaborative-filtering-made-easy/).
-All credit goes to him.
+Ruby implementation of the [Slope One](http://en.wikipedia.org/wiki/Slope_One) recommendation algorithm.
+Ported from Bryan O’Sullivan's awesome [Python implementation](http://www.serpentine.com/blog/2006/12/12/collaborative-filtering-made-easy/).
+All credit goes to him, I just ruby-fied the code.

 ## SYNOPSIS: